Xxsnakesz/GymSyncPro-NEW/replit.md

 Both payment systems are designed as optional modules that can be configured based on deployment requirements.

 ### Authentication & Authorization
-Authentication uses OpenID Connect integration with Replit's identity provider.
+Authentication uses Passport.js local strategy supporting login with email, username, or phone number.
+Passwords are securely hashed using bcryptjs.
 The system implements role-based access control with "member" and "admin" roles.
-Session management includes secure cookie handling and automatic session cleanup.
-Unauthorized access triggers automatic re-authentication flows.
+Email verification is required for new members (admin accounts bypass verification).
+Session management includes secure cookie handling (HTTPS-only in production) and automatic session cleanup via PostgreSQL.
+Unauthorized access returns 401/403 status codes.

 ### File Organization
 The codebase follows a monorepo structure with clear separation: